Cking351/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- This hook is used for attempting to match the current URL with a path without having to use Route.

 1. How would you explain form validation to someone who has never programmed before?

+- Form validation has the goal of making sure that the form is filled out properly, in the way that the server expects the information to look like.

 1. In 1-2 sentences, define end to end testing.

+- End to end testing involves either programmatically or manually combing through an app.
+Testing everything the user interacts with and making sure the inputs and text fields etc all work like they should.

 ## Instructions